 If you can learn where an ancestor was born or lived in Norway, you can use online maps and lists to identify the parish where records about the ancestor will likely be found.
 Norwegian parish registers are some of the richest sources of family history information.

-Norway parish registers or “kirkebøker” (church books) will lead you to other records.
-They include records of christenings, marriages, and burials.
-Parish records may include lists of members (censuses), confirmations, marriage banns, and accounts of people moving in and out of the parish.
+Norway parish registers or “kirkebøker” (church books) include christenings (births), marriages, and burials (deaths).
+Parish records may include member confirmations and marriage banns as well as accounts of people moving in and out of the parish.

 Search Original Norwegian Records